 If you’re relying on the power of walking to get around, you can refer to this nifty map, which shows the number of steps between each tube station.

-Finally, London’s fleet of black cabs and ride-hailing services (such as Bolt and Uber) are all running, though we suspect there might be some surge pricing happening on the apps as the demand for rides increases.
+Finally, London’s fleet of black cabs and ride-hailing services (such as Bolt and Uber) are all running.
+However, we suspect there might be some surge pricing happening on the apps as the demand for rides increases.
 Good luck out there!